How to apply for a discretionary grant of bona vacantia where the dissolved company cannot be restored.

 If you live in the UK

-Please send either the original documents or copies certified as true copies by
+Please send original documents certified as true copies by

 If you provide certified copies, the person certifying the documents must sign and date them, and must state their full name, business name and business address, and their status.